Counseling Services

 LGBTQ+ Support Space

 This is a drop-in space, so no need to commit or sign up ahead of time.
-We welcome all CVM students, house officers, faculty and staff who identify within the LGBTQ+ community.
+We welcome all CVM students, house officers, faculty and staff.
 Each week, we come together to process, support one another and engage in restorative conversation.
-This is a safe space facilitated by staff who also identify within the community.

 Referrals